metalgeardev/KCEJ_Wiki/common/gcl/readme.md

 ## GCX format description

 ### Timestamp
-The first four bytes of each GCX script (excluding MGS1) are a Unix hexadecimal timestamp in little endian format.
+The first four bytes of each GCX script (excluding MGS1) are a Unix hexadecimal timestamp in little endian byte order.
 All scripts for a given build of a game in both __stage__ and __codec__ share the same timestamp.

-Convert it to big endian and input it into a [conversion tool](https://www.epochconverter.com/hex) to see when the scripts were compiled.
+Convert to big endian and input it into a [conversion tool](https://www.epochconverter.com/hex) to see when the scripts were compiled.

 ### Date Table